Maple, Red Deciduous

 |Tree Height||Tree Spread|

-Because of the abundance and wide distribution red maple, its early-produced pollen may be important to the biology of bees and other pollen-dependent insects.
+Because of the abundance and wide distribution of red maple, its early-produced pollen may be important to the biology of bees and other pollen-dependent insects.
 Most references describe red maple as wind pollinated, but insect pollination may be important, as many insects, especially bees, visit the flowers.
 The seeds, buds, and flowers are eaten by various wildlife species.
 Squirrels and chipmunks store the seeds.
 White-tailed deer and elk browse red maple, and rabbits, which find the stump sprouts especially palatable, especially in fall and winter.
-Cavities in red maples in river floodplain communities are often well suited for cavity nesters such as the wood duck and others.
+Cavities in red maples in river-floodplain communities are often well suited for cavity nesters such as the wood duck and others.

-It is not drought tolerant or wind tolerant and it turns yellow on high pH soils—all common issues in the Great Plains.
+Red maple is not drought tolerant or wind tolerant and it turns yellow on high pH soils—all common issues in the Great Plains.
 Many cloned cultivars of red maple have been developed including the very popular ‘Red Sunset’.
 ‘Burgundy Belle’ was developed in Kansas and is reported to have better drought tolerance than most.
 Cultivars with proven cold tolerance include ‘Autumn Spire’, ‘Northfire’, & ‘Rubyfrost’.

+The species name rubrum refers to all the red characteristics evident in the tree: red flowers, red fruit (when developing), red young stems, red buds, and red leaves in the fall.
 Native Americans used red maple bark as an analgesic, wash for inflamed eyes and cataracts, and as a remedy for hives and muscular aches.
 Tea brewed from the inner bark has been used for treating coughs and diarrhea.
 Pioneers made cinnamon brown and black dyes from a bark extract.